Extension of Lipschitz maps definable in Hensel minimal structures: Lipschitz extension for higher dimensions

-is a 0-definable 1-Lipschitz extension of $f$ satisfying condition~\ref{risometry}.
+is a 0-definable 1-Lipschitz extension of $f$.
+For simplicity, we drop the tilde over $f$.

-The cost of increasing the Lipschitz constant at this stage of the proof was taken into account in the statement of the extension theorem, as explained in the Introduction.
-So we shall consider only the case where there is no minimal element among the elements $>1$.
-Since we assume that the extension theorem holds in the case where the set $A$ is of dimension $<n$, there exists a 0-definable $\epsilon$-Lipschitz function $g:K^n \to K$ that agrees with the function $\tilde{f}$ on the set
+By the induction hypothesis, the extension theorem holds for the sets $A$ of dimension $<n$.
+Hence there exists a 0-definable $\epsilon$-Lipschitz function

-This reduces the problem to the case where $f$ is a $\epsilon$-Lipschitz function which vanishes on set~\ref{ext-centers-n}.
-Again, since the reparametrized open cell $C$ is with total skeleton, the function $F:K^n \to K$ given by the formula
+that agrees with the function $f$ on the set $\eth C$.
+In this manner, the problem can be reduced to the case where $f$ is an $\epsilon$-Lipschitz function which vanishes on the set $\eth C$.
+Then, finally, since $C$ is an open cell package with package property~\ref{package-part-0}, the function